Texas Personal Injury or Worker’s Compensation Claim?

 This is a question that comes up frequently in our Houston personal injury law practice.
-Someone is injured on the job and wonders what the appropriate procedure to obtain necessary compensation for their injuries is.
+Someone is injured on the job and wonders about the appropriate procedure to obtain necessary compensation for their injuries.

 Generally, on-the-job injuries are personal injuries; if covered by worker’s compensation, a claim against your employer would be a worker’s comp claim.